John W. Derr

-John W. Derr (born March 18, 1941) is an American politician who was a member of the Maryland Senate representing District 3 from 1983 to 1999.
+John Witt Derr (March 18, 1941 – January 7, 2026) was an American politician who was a member of the Maryland Senate representing District 3 from 1983 to 1999.

 Background

 Derr was appointed to the Maryland Senate to represent District 3 in 1983, which covers parts of Frederick and Washington Counties, following the death of incumbent state senator Edward P. Thomas Jr. In 1986, Derr was elected to a full term, defeating Democratic challenger Gerald Downs in the general election with 68 percent of the vote.

 In 1990, Senator Derr was not challenged and received 100% of the vote.
 In the 1994 primary election, Derr received more competition, this time from Republican Charles R. Luttrell.
 Luttrell managed to garner 47% of the vote.
 Derr went on to win the general election, this time, oddly enough, beating the same candidate, Charles R. Luttrell, who apparently switched parties to challenge Derr again.

 In 1998, Derr saw the end of his senatorial career.
 He was defeated by Republican challenger Alex X. Mooney in the Republican primary election.
 Mooney received a sizable majority of the votes, 63% to Derr's 37%.
 Mooney went on to win the general election, defeating the Democrat Ronald S. Bird.